-So it is with man: he can learn many things ; but what does he take to spontaneously and with success?
+So it is with man: he can learn Since that time I have not tried to many things ; but what does he take to spontaneously and with success?

-Are there not everywhere thousands of men that hate their profession or business, and would if they could exchange it for something more congenial?
+Are there not everywhere thousands ial?
 I meet such men every day.
-It is the educational fanatics, or the parents, or necessity that force them into these uncongenial occupations 1 not their life's love.
+It is the educational fanatics, or the par-A horse should not attempt to sneak ents, or necessity that force them into their life's love.

-The man of the Bony class is persevering, patient, steadfast, and trustworthy.
-He is the mechanician, architect, scientist, inventor, and worker of the world.
+The man of the Bony class is perof the world.
 Both in mind and body is he like the animals of his type.